cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 ## Cypress is _Not_ Like jQuery

-Cypress re-uses the selector search functionality of jQuery ...actually, jQuery **IS** inside of Cypress, and all element references are real jQuery element objects, but Cypress does not share jQuery's execution model.
+Cypress re-uses the selector search functionality of jQuery ...actually, jQuery **IS** inside of Cypress, and all element references are real jQuery element objects, but Cypress does not share jQuery's execution model, it just wraps it.
 Specifically, all Cypress commands are asynchronous: they work more like Promises (more on this later.)

 In jQuery, if you want to operate on an element, you might do this: